A Word to Parents of a New Middle Schooler

 A few years ago, as I watched my oldest walk up the hill toward junior high, it felt as if I were feeding him to the wolves.
 Gone were the insulated, comfortable days of elementary school, and my stomach was in knots, hoping he would return intact.

-As my second child heads that same direction next week, it got me thinking about what I’ve learned about those crazy, difficult, exciting and formative years and what I wish someone had told me before we started this journey.
+As my second child heads that same direction next week, it got me thinking about what I’ve learned about those crazy, difficult, exciting and formative years and what I wish someone had told me about parenting middle schoolers before we started this journey.
 So I thought I’d share here.

 I have also created a printable letter to parents of a new middle schooler.
 The words offer comfort and 10 practical ways to guide your tween or teen through the exciting and challenging years of middle school.